gabrielsaban/discord-trading-alerts/README.md

 - [X] Decoupled checking frequency - check all timeframes more frequently regardless of their interval
 - [X] Global cooldown system to prevent duplicate alerts across timeframes
 - [X] Smart cooldown system with timeframe-based cooldowns and signal strength prioritization

+- [ ] Fix batch summary formatting and timestamps, add reaction to display rest of signals
 - [ ] `/monitor` command to display permanent embeds with live crypto pair prices and current indicator statuses
 - [ ] Config centralization - move all thresholds, periods, jitter %, etc. into a central YAML/JSON config for runtime tweaks
 - [ ] Optional price change alerts